CMPSC-580-Allegheny-College-Spring-2024/own-project-audreyblarr/src/README.md

 ## Requirements

-TODO: Include the software and hardware needed to run your prototype.
+Include the software and hardware needed to run your prototype.
 Be sure to specify the  versions of software used in your prototype.

 ## Using the Prototype